danielbh/node-worker-threads-vs-goroutines/README.md

 #### Resource overhead

-Node used up to 1.4% host memory which is 444 mb in this case.
+Node used up to 1.4% host memory which is 448 MB in this case.
 While go never even went above 0.1%.
 This makes sense given that goroutines are much more lightweight than threads.

 For node something of concern regarding memory was that memory seemed to increase for each test.
 I did not restart the node server between tests.
 It seems there might be a memory leak somewhere.
 Not sure where.
 I looked at code, nothing seems obvious to me.
 Further work needed to determine cause.